List of Brentford F.C. players (25–99 appearances): Players

 Brentford's most successful youth product of the 1990s, Marcus Bent made 91 appearances, was capped by England U21 and played for eight Premier League clubs.

 A ball-winning midfielder, Charlie Oatway made 65 appearances and was a member of the club's 1998–99 Third Division title-winning squad.

 Signed for a club record fee, Hermann Hreiðarsson was named in the 1998–99 Third Division PFA Team of the Year and later played for five Premier League clubs.

 Jason Pearcey kept goal in 30 matches between 1998 and 2000, when a serious leg injury forced his retirement from professional play.

 Steve Sidwell was signed on loan from Arsenal in October 2001, to boost Brentford's Second Division promotion charge.

 A fan-favourite, Brentford was the first of Senegalese central defender Ibrahima Sonko's six English clubs.

 A hard-working attacking player, Isaiah Rankin scored a memorable goal away to Southampton in the fifth round of the 2004–05 FA Cup.

 Deon Burton was top-scorer during his only season at Griffin Park in 2004–05.

 A former Premier League player with Crystal Palace, Ricky Newman captained Brentford to the 2006 League One playoff semi-finals.

 Signed from non-League Yeading, DJ Campbell earned a move to the Premier League after a run of 8 goals in 6 games in January 2006.

 Ben Hamer made 80 appearances across four spells on loan from Reading, a club record for a loanee.

 Then-Arsenal goalkeeper Wojciech Szczęsny gained experience on loan at Brentford during the 2009–10 season, making 28 appearances.

 Marcello Trotta scored 22 goals in 69 appearances across two spells on loan from Fulham.

 George Saville spent the 2013–14 season on loan at Griffin Park from neighbours Chelsea and won a League One runners-up medal.

 Central defender John Egan made 71 appearances, scored seven goals, captained the club and was capped by the Republic of Ireland before his departure in July 2018.

+Defensive midfielder Jordan Henderson was the second Brentford player to be capped by England in the 21st century.